Superheroes aren’t real, right?

 Well not quite the same, they both have their vices at least.

 While Musk started his companies on his own, Tony Stark inherited his company from his father but Elon Musk’s growth to multi-billion dollar valuations is not unlike Tony Stark’s ascent to becoming Iron Man or changing Stark Industries from weapons to more positive industries.
-After being attacked as part of an Army convoy, Stark was held in a in a cave/prison where neither his mogul status nor his billions of dollars were of any use to him.
+After being attacked as part of an Army convoy, Stark was held in a cave/prison where neither his mogul status nor his billions of dollars were of any use to him.
 All he could do was use his brain to escape and to do so – he had to become Iron Man.

 Musk was never a prisoner of any kind – he grew up in South Africa in a middle-class family – but his growth to who is he today and the companies he has started were completely self-made much like Iron Man’s suit.

-His parents strongly encouraged reading and education when he was young and Musk took to both with vigour.
+His parents strongly encouraged reading and education when he was young and Musk took to both with vigor.
 He began to code at the ripe old age of 12 and after his family moved to North America, he went to university in Canada and the United States.
-Starting at Queen’s University and eventually graduating the University of Pennsylvania.
+Starting at Queen’s University and eventually graduating from the University of Pennsylvania.
 Then he started his own company, Zip2, he sold it for $21 million and used $10 million from the sale to launch a second company – X.com.
 X.com then merged with a company you may have heard of: PayPal.

 The Paypal Mafia (sort of like the Avengers) was born: